Ntshangase/webprofile/README.md

 https://stackoverflow.com/questions/46080872/semantic-navigation-links-with-titles-and-subtitles
 4.Therapy
 -Using console for debbuging helps, and console talks to you very nicely, Makes me wonder who wrote that they must be a patient teacher.
 Stack overflow also helped with path="/" changed it to path="/*" which worked 100%.
 Dev work is hard but i enjoy it.
+Gitpage.
+-removed "homepage": "http://Ntshangase.github.io/webprofile", so that i can deploy to github